 Clapping Music visualization

-A graphic system that displays the patterns in this systematic piece of music by Steve Reich.
+This piece is a graphic notation system that displays the patterns in this systematic piece of music by Steve Reich.
+Watch the video to see how it represents the music:

 Each horizontal row represents one rhythmic pattern, read from left to right.
 The top half of a circle represents one performer clapping; the bottom half represents the other performer.